Matrix Algebras with a Certain Compression Property I: Compressibility in

-Since $g_{11}=g_{33}=0$, but the right-hand side is non-zero by construction, we have reached a contradiction.
+Since $g_{11}=g_{33}=0$, but the right-hand side of the above equation is non-zero by construction, we have reached a contradiction.
 Thus, there does not exist a $C$ as above, so $P\mc{B}_{st} P$ is not an algebra.
-The final claim is now a consequence of Lemma~\ref{unitary orbit for bad algebra B}.
+The final claim is now a consequence of Lemma~\ref{unitary orbit for bad algebra B}. \end{proof}